kagisearch/kagi-docs/kagi/src/support-and-community/bug-reporting.md

 # Reporting a Bug

+To report a bug, head out to [KagiFeedback.org](https://kagifeedback.org).

 When reporting a bug, it is important to give us as much information as possible to help narrow down what the issue may be.
 Search engines are very complex pieces of software—every detail matters!